 The EU is responsible for ensuring that safe and effective COVID-19 vaccines reach the public in the EU/EEA.
 The European Commission authorised the first COVID-19 vaccine on 21 December 2020, after an evaluation by the European Medicines Agency (EMA) and consultation with the EU Member States.

-COVID-19 vaccines aim to prevent COVID-19 disease by triggering an immune response.
+COVID-19 vaccines prevent COVID-19 by triggering an immune response.

-Most COVID-19 vaccines under development are expected to trigger these immune responses to a tiny fragment of SARS-CoV-2.
+Most COVID-19 vaccines trigger these immune responses to a tiny fragment of SARS-CoV-2.
 SARS-CoV-2 is the virus that causes COVID-19 disease.

-When a person receives a COVID-19 vaccine, it will trigger an immune response.
-If that person is infected by the virus later on, the immune system will recognise the virus.
+If a person who has received a COVID-19 vaccine is infected by the virus later on, the immune system recognises the virus.

-Because it is already prepared to attack the virus, that person’s immune system will be able to protect them from the virus and from COVID-19 disease.
+Because it is already prepared to attack the virus, that person’s immune system is able to protect them from COVID-19 disease.